Mary E. Fish: End of service

-On May 8, 1885, the New Jersey pilot boat Mary A. Fish, No. 4, was run down and sank by the schooner Frank Harrington 40 miles outhwest of Barnegat Light.
+On May 8, 1885, the New Jersey pilot boat Mary A. Fish, No. 4, was run down and sank by the schooner Frank Harrington 40 miles southwest of Barnegat Light.
 The four pilots and crew were able to escape from the sinking vessel.
 The Brooklyn pilots were Frank Nelson, Robert Sylvester, William Maxwell, and Jeremiah Reardon.
 The crew were transferred from the schooner to the pilot boat Mary and Catherine and then to the steamship Saxon, which brought them back to the city.
 She was worth $15,000 and had some insurance.
 On September 9, 1885, the pilot owners filed a suit for damages with the US District court against the schooner Frank Harrington.
 The claim was for $14,000 in damages for the boat and $2,000 for the loss of property on the boat.

 The pilot owners entered into a contract to build a new boat with shipbuilder David Carll at City Island, which they named after him, the pilot boat David Carll.